Many financial plans are anchored to retirement goals, with other priorities added only if they fit.

 Trail to the peak in Carpathian Mountains in the morning

-• Confidence in good markets and bad
+• Confidence in both strong and challenging markets

 • Decisions made intentionally, not reactively